 Indeed, during nighttime, especially after 1800 LST, EE07 underestimated the NBL height despite the parameter optimization.
 In the early morning (i.e., before 0800 LST) this disagreement was not clear since two of three retrievals were overestimated as a probable consequence of the differences in the methods to determine ZML and Z△T when using ceilometer and radiosonde data, as discussed in Caicedo et al. (2017).
 However, our results based on the parameter optimization indicates that weak signal change at the stable boundary layer can be detected by applying filtering techniques generally and that our findings suggest that parameter optimization is fundamental to obtain accurate retrievals of ZML.
-Further verification with daytime radiosondes in May 2016 confirms that the parameter optimization is necessary to reproduce the observed boundary layer height (Table 3)
+Further verification with daytime radiosondes in May 2016 confirms that the parameter optimization is necessary to reproduce the observed boundary layer height (Table 3).

-The better performance shown by EE07 is explained by 1) the combination of first and second derivatives of B(z) to select inflection points in the aerosol backscatter profile, thus there are fewer parameters to adjust and alleviation of the overestimation by E07; 2) the Bmin based on the averaged background B(z) during night-time in the free troposphere under clear conditions helps to remove erratic changes in B(z); and 3) the parameters are optimized using direct measurements of ZML obtained from radiosonde data.
+The better performance shown by EE07 is explained by 1) the combination of first and second derivatives of B(z) to select inflection points in the attenuated aerosol backscatter profile, thus there are fewer parameters to adjust and alleviation of the overestimation by E07; 2) the Bmin based on the averaged background B(z) during nighttime in the free troposphere under clear conditions helps to remove erratic changes in B(z); and 3) the parameters are optimized using direct measurements of Z△T obtained from radiosonde data.